Bincy1234/Bincy_Challenge/terraform/README.md

 The launch configuration make up the web server instances.
 The launch configuration executes a user-data script when a new EC2 instance is spun up.
-The user-data downloads and executes Ansible to install apache2 and copy over the necessary configuration files that enables apache to redirect any client requests received from the load balancer on port 80 to port 443.
+The user-data downloads and executes Ansible to install ngnix and copy over the necessary configuration files that enables ngnix to redirect any client requests received from the load balancer on port 80 to port 443.
 The script then downloads and runs goss to do validation of the infrastructure configuration.